 Skip to content

-Home » Important » Best Way to Transfer Money Internationally in 2026 — Wise vs. OFX vs. PayPal vs. Banks
+Home » Important » Best Way to Transfer Money Internationally in 2026: Wise vs OFX

-Best Way to Transfer Money Internationally in 2026 — Wise vs. OFX vs. PayPal vs. Banks
+Best Way to Transfer Money Internationally in 2026: Wise vs OFX

-Transferring money between Australia and the US is one of the first things you'll need to figure out when you move, and it's one of the easiest places to lose money if you're not paying attention.
+If you need to transfer money internationally between Australia and the US, it's one of the first things you'll figure out when you move.
+It's also one of the easiest places to lose money if you're not paying attention.
 There are a lot of companies promising “no fees” and “best rates,” but the only number that actually matters is how much lands in your account at the other end.
 I've compared the major options so you don't have to.

-For this comparison, I'm looking at what you'd actually receive if you transferred $1,000 AUD into USD with each service.
-The mid-market rate at the time of writing is approximately 0.69, meaning $1,000 AUD = $690 USD at the true wholesale rate.
-No provider will give you exactly that — they all take a cut somewhere — but the question is who takes the least.
+For this comparison, I looked at what you'd actually receive on a $1,000 AUD to USD transfer with each service.
+The mid-market rate at the time of writing is approximately 0.69.
+So $1,000 AUD = $690 USD at the true wholesale rate.
+No provider gives you exactly that — they all take a cut somewhere.
+The question is who takes the least.

 Note: Exchange rates change constantly.
-The specific dollar amounts below reflect rates at the time of writing and should be used as a guide for comparing providers, not as guaranteed quotes.
+The specific dollar amounts below reflect rates at the time of writing.
+Use them as a guide for comparing providers, not as guaranteed quotes.
 Always check the live rate before you transfer.

 $1,000 AUD → ~$684 USD (mid-market rate with a small, transparent fee of ~$5-6 AUD)

-Wise is what I use when I need to move money back and forth or when I'm traveling and want to hold multiple currencies.
+Wise is what I use when I need to move money back and forth.
+It's also what I use when traveling and wanting to hold multiple currencies.
 They're the gold standard for a reason.

-The key difference with Wise is that they use the actual mid-market exchange rate — the same rate you see on Google — and then charge a small, upfront fee on top.
-There's no hidden markup baked into the exchange rate itself, which means what you see is genuinely what you get.
-Transfers land in your account fast (often within minutes), the app is excellent, and they're regulated in every market they operate in.
+The key difference with Wise is that they use the actual mid-market exchange rate.
+That's the same rate you see on Google.
+They then charge a small, upfront fee on top.
+There's no hidden markup baked into the exchange rate itself.
+What you see is genuinely what you get.
+Transfers land in your account fast, often within minutes.
+The app is excellent, and they're regulated in every market they operate in.

-Beyond just transfers, Wise also offers multi-currency accounts, which are genuinely useful if you're holding money in both AUD and USD.
+Beyond just transfers, Wise also offers multi-currency accounts.
+These are genuinely useful if you're holding money in both AUD and USD.
 You can receive, hold, and convert between currencies whenever the rate suits you.

 Wise is a partner of America Josh.
-If you'd like to set up an account, you can use our link below to sign up and get your first transfer fee-free.
+Use the button above to sign up and get your first transfer fee-free.

 $1,000 AUD → ~$683 USD (no fee, competitive exchange rate)

-OFX is who I used when I first moved to America and needed to transfer my savings from Australia.
-They don't charge a transfer fee — instead, they make their money on the exchange rate margin.
-For smaller amounts the difference is minimal, but where OFX really shines is on larger transfers where their rates get more competitive the more you send.
+OFX is who I used when I first moved to America.
+I needed to transfer my savings from Australia.
+They don't charge a transfer fee.
+Instead, they make their money on the exchange rate margin.
+For smaller amounts the difference is minimal.
+But where OFX really shines is on larger transfers.
+Their rates get more competitive the more you send.

-We have a special OFX rate for America Josh readers that's slightly better than the standard customer rate because of our unique OFX community.
+We have a special OFX rate for America Josh readers.
+It's slightly better than the standard customer rate because of our community size.

-If you'd prefer to talk to a real person — especially if you're moving a larger amount and want to talk through your options — you can reach out to our contact at OFX who can offer the same community rate and answer your questions over the phone or via email.
+If you'd prefer to talk to a real person, you can reach out to our contact at OFX.
+This is especially useful if you're moving a larger amount and want to walk through your options.
+They can offer the same community rate and answer your questions over the phone or via email.

 $1,000 AUD → ~$679 USD (exchange rate markup + ~$4 AUD fee)

 WorldRemit is a reliable service that's been around for a long time.
-Their pricing is a bit less transparent than Wise — they add a markup to the exchange rate on top of the flat fee, which means the “rate” they show you isn't quite what you'll find on Google.
-They describe it in a way that can be confusing (when you type in “I want to send $1,000” it tells you “that will cost $1,003.99”), but reverse-engineering the numbers puts them in a reasonable spot for smaller, one-off transfers.
+Their pricing is less transparent than Wise.
+They add a markup to the exchange rate on top of the flat fee.
+So the “rate” they show you isn't quite what you'll find on Google.
+They also describe it in a way that can be confusing.
+When you type in “I want to send $1,000,” it tells you “that will cost $1,003.99.”
+But reverse-engineering the numbers puts them in a reasonable spot for smaller, one-off transfers.

 $1,000 AUD → ~$678 USD (exchange rate + ~$5.85 AUD fee)

 CurrencyFair was suggested by a reader and gets mentioned a lot online.
-They offer a marketplace model where you can set your own exchange rate and wait for a match, which can get you a better deal if you're patient.
-For standard transfers though, they're close but consistently a few dollars behind Wise and OFX.
+They offer a marketplace model.
+You can set your own exchange rate and wait for a match.
+This can get you a better deal if you're patient.
+For standard transfers, they're close but consistently a few dollars behind Wise and OFX.
 Decent option, but not the best.

 $1,000 AUD → ~$673 USD (no fee, but weaker exchange rate)